devsweeting/marketplace-api/README.md

 This repository uses [devcontainers](https://code.visualstudio.com/docs/remote/containers) to bootstrap the development environment.
 Because this is a VSCode-specific feature, that is what's expected here.
 If you prefer another editor, you will need to figure out the docker-compose setup yourself.

 See `.devcontainer/devcontainer.json` for specifics.

+### Migrations

+- Use `yarn migration:create <migration name>` to create an empty migration
+- Use `yarn migration:generate <migration name>` to automatically generate a migration based on source code changes
+- After creating/generating a migration you'll have to manually import it in `src/database/migrations/index.ts` and add it to the `migrations` array for TypeOrm to detect it

 ## API Docs